United Nations Security Council Resolution 418: Circumvention of the embargo

 The South African government devised a number of strategies to bypass the embargo to obtain military technology and components that it was unable to procure openly.
 United Nations Security Council Resolution 591 was passed in 1986 to extend the embargo and to tighten some of the loopholes.

 Local production

 Many armaments were wholly designed and manufactured in South Africa, as reflected by the growth and export business of Armscor.
+South African defence industries were able to successfully meet demand in some areas such as ammunition, infantry weapons, missile technology and armoured vehicles but struggled when it came to the development of combat aircraft, attack helicopters and main battle tanks.
+For more advanced systems, Armscor would often modernise and improve on designs imported or licence-built in the years prior to the embargo, sometimes to the point of being an almost completely different design (such as the Atlas Oryx helicopter or Olifant main battle tank).
+By the 1980s, almost all of South Africa's weapons were domestically developed.

 Smuggling

 Notable operations that came to light were: